cabooster/DeepCAD-RT/Tutorial.md

 ## 2. Jupyter notebook

-The notebooks `demo_train_pipeline.ipynb` and `demo_test_pipeline.ipynb` provide a simple and friendly way to implement DeepCAD-RT.
-They are located in the `DeepCAD_RT_pytorch/notebooks`.
-Before you launch the Jupyter notebooks, please configure the `deepcadrt` environment following the instruction in `Environment configuration` in the [last section](#python-source-code).
-And then, you can try out the notebooks by typing following commands:
+We provide simple and user-friendly Jupyter notebooks to implement DeepCAD-RT.
+They are in the `DeepCAD_RT_pytorch/notebooks` folder.
+Before you launch the notebooks, please configure an environment following the instruction in [Environment configuration](#environment-configuration) .
+And then, you can launch the notebooks through the following commands:

 ```
 $ conda activate deepcadrt